rajeshduggal/agilemissingmanual/content.en/practices-and-techniques/implementers-and-important-resources/_index.md

 weight: 1
 title: "Implementers & Important Resources"
 draft: false
+description: "By clearly defining who is an Implementer and who is an Important Resource, agile teams can improve efficiency, collaboration, and timeline accuracy."
 ---

 # Clarifying Roles in Agile Teams: Implementers and Important Resources